neticdk/go-common/pkg/cli/TUTORIAL.md

 #### Using the `ExecutionContext`

-The `ExecutionContext` can be used by itself but works better in most cases if embedded in other context structs such an application context:
+The `ExecutionContext` can be used by itself but works better when embedded in other context structs such an application context:

 ```go
 package myapp